Pythm/ad-ClimateCommander/README.md

 ```

 # Get started
-Easisest to start off with is to copy this example and update with your sensors and climate entities and build from that.
+Easisest to start off with, is to copy this example and update with your sensors and climate entities, and then add more if needed.
 There is a lot of list/dictionaries that needs to be correctly indented.

 ## Putting it all together in an app
 ```yaml